Insurgency in Balochistan: Fifth conflict, 2004–present

-In April 2009, Baloch National Movement president Ghulam Mohammed Baloch and two other nationalist leaders (Lala Munir and Sher Muhammad) were seized from a small legal office and were allegedly "handcuffed, blindfolded and hustled into a waiting pickup truck which is in still [sic] use of intelligence forces in front of their lawyer and neighboring shopkeepers."
-The gunmen were allegedly speaking in Persian (a national language of neighbouring Afghanistan and Iran).
+In April 2009, Baloch National Movement president Ghulam Mohammed Baloch and two other nationalist leaders (Lala Munir and Sher Muhammad) were seized from a small legal office and allegedly "handcuffed, blindfolded and hustled into a waiting pickup truck which is in still [sic] use of intelligence forces in front of their lawyer and neighboring shopkeepers."
+The gunmen allegedly spoke in Persian (a national language of neighbouring Afghanistan and Iran).
 Five days later, on 8 April, their bullet-riddled bodies were found in a commercial area.
-The BLA claimed Pakistani forces were behind the killings, though international experts have deemed it odd that the Pakistani forces would be careless enough to allow the bodies to be found so easily and "light Balochistan on fire" (Herald) if they were truly responsible.
+The Baloch Liberation Army (BLA) claimed Pakistani forces were behind the killings, though international experts deemed it odd that Pakistani forces would be careless enough to allow the bodies to be found so easily and "light Balochistan on fire" (Herald) if they were truly responsible.
 The discovery of the bodies sparked rioting and weeks of strikes, demonstrations, and civil resistance in cities and towns around Balochistan.

 On 12 August 2009, Khan of Kalat Mir Suleiman Dawood declared himself ruler of Balochistan and formally announced a Council for Independent Balochistan.
-The council's claimed domain includes Sistan and Baluchestan Province, as well as Pakistani Balochistan, but does not include Afghan Baloch regions.
+The council's claimed domain included Sistan and Baluchestan Province, as well as Pakistani Balochistan, but did not include Afghan Blanch regions.
 The council claimed the allegiance of "all separatist leaders including Nawabzada Bramdagh Bugti."
 Suleiman Dawood stated that the UK had a "moral responsibility to raise the issue of Balochistan's illegal occupation at international level."